pagadesantosh/all_about_front_end/web dev/network optimization/06_NetworkQuestions.md

 ## What is domain pre-fetching and how does it help with performance?

-## What is a CDN and what is the benefit of using one?

 ## Does the component deal with race conditions in network/async requests?
 E.g. a new network request is fired before the response for the previous request is returned.

 ## What if the request timeout or errored out?
 How can you recover from it gracefully?